jsoysouvanh/Refureku/README.md

 delete instance2;
 ```

-Note that a CustomInstantiator tagged method **MUST** be static and return void*.
-If the method doesn't fulfil those requirements, an error will be thrown by the parser/generator.
+>A CustomInstantiator tagged method **MUST** be static and return void*.
+If the method doesn't fulfill those requirements, an error will be thrown by the parser/generator.

 #### ParseAllNested (Namespace / Struct / Class)
 Use ParseAllNested when you want to parse every entity **directly** nested in a namespace, struct or class, without having to necessarly specify the reflection macro again.